Last Updated on September 12, 2023 by kiezelamquiz

 Other than that, they are pretty similar in design, engine capabilities, consumption, and overall use.

 At the time of publishing this post, it had an average of 4.2 stars on Amazon, based on over 400 reviews.

 Many buyers rave about how quiet it is compared to other generators and about how easy it is to use.
+Some users shared this is one of the best generators for boiler and household needs.
 Erik Osberg of the Outdoor Report calls buying this model a “wise decision.”

 YouTube reviewer Mike calls it “insanely quiet” and found that it can easily power a large electric heater and even a 5000 BTU AC unit with still more capacity to power other things at the same time.

 Some buyers report that the EF2000ISV2 has an oil consumption problem after a significant amount of use.

 Most other potential issues with this generator can be solved with some basic troubleshooting, as laid out in the manual.